Nightfirecat/realmscript/README.md

 * Shift+scroll wheel scrolls chat log
 * /tp is converted to /teleport
 * Ctrl+f acts as a fixed interact key for portals and character select
+* Ctrl+1 and Ctrl+2 act as item-swap binds.
+* Ctrl+q and Ctrl+e are disabled to avoid accidental presses.

 ##Personal Thanks